Torom/BotLi/README.md

 ## Non interactive mode

-In this mode you set flags at the start of the bot.
-You can't change the modes after the start.
-This is usefull when the bot runs as a service or on Heroku.
+In this mode, the bot is controlled by flags that are set at the start.
+This is useful when the bot is running as a service or on Heroku.

 ### Start

-To start the bot in the non interactive mode you type:
+To start the bot in the non interactive mode, type:

 ```bash
 python user_interface.py --non_interactive
 ```
+The bot automatically accepts challenges.
+Which challenges are accepted is defined in the config in the section `challenge`.

 ### Matchmaking

-To let the bot challenge other bots in non interactive mode you start it like this:
+To let the bot challenge other bots in non interactive mode, start it like this:

 ```bash
 python user_interface.py --non_interactive --matchmaking